Blog

 How appropriate color temperature can make or break your video

-Typically, sunlight is considered the standard reference point, falling around 5600K.
-It's a cooler light compared to the orange tones of indoor lighting that range around 3200K, but this natural lighting color is preferred because of its balanced, neutral look.
+A light's color temperature can range from warm yellows and oranges to cool blue tones, with the standard reference point being natural sunlight at around 5000-6500K.
 Adjusting the color temperature in your videos is one of the most popular video lighting tips because it helps create a specific atmosphere or mood.

 While video lighting during film production is as good as possible, editors often color grade a video in post-production, adding additional color effects like the teal and orange look.
 As long as your soft lighting is good, your color temperature can always be adjusted after filming.